Spathoglottis plicata: Description

-Spathoglottis plicata is an evergreen, terrestrial herb which forms tall clumps.
+Spathoglottis plicata is an evergreen, terrestrial herb that forms tall clumps.
 It has crowded pseudobulbs 40-60 mm long and 20-40 mm wide, each with three or four pleated leaves 50-90 mm long and 8-15 mm wide on a stalk 80-150 mm long.
 Up to forty deep pink to purple resupinate flowers 35-55 mm long and wide are borne on a hairy flowering stem 50-100 cm tall.
 The dorsal sepal is 20-30 mm long and the lateral sepals are slightly narrower.
 The petals are about the same length as the sepals but significantly wider.
-The labellum is 'T"-shaped, a similar size to the dorsal sepal and has three lobes with the side lobes close to vertical.
+The labellum is T-shaped, a similar size to the dorsal sepal and has three lobes with the side lobes close to vertical.
 At the tip of the column there is a cap, under which masses of yellow pollen grains can be seen.

 Flowering occurs from September to April in Australia and in most months in China and New Guinea.
 The fruit is a capsule about 3 mm long, green and cylindrical.
 After the flower is fertilized, the seeds take about six weeks to develop.
 When ripe, the capsule splits open and thousands of tiny seeds are carried away by wind.